YordanGeorgiev/qto/README.md

 Why ?!
 Yet!
 Another App ?! ...

 Software development is prohibitively expensive.
 In fact any endeavour with group of people aiming towards common goal in any field is expensive, even solely based on persons' time spent.
 This application will provide your organisation with the answers who does/did what, when, how and why in open manner, but ONLY if your organisation has the courage and commitment to do it.
-And tons of other reasons we all having been in project disasters know about ...
+Moreover this application will provide you with the means to define your own business logic ...
 Still here ?!
 Let's move on !